cmiles74/Hangman/README.md

 	tantru-; score=10; status=KEEP_GUESSING
 	tantrum; score=11; status=GAME_WON
 	...
+    RESULTS
+	  Average score: 7.9333334
+				Won: 15
+			   Lost: 0

+You can pass several command line parameters in order to customize the behavior of the application.
+You may specify your own dictionary of words, the number of games to play and provide the solutions for the games (comma separated, no spaces).
+If you provide your own list of solutions, the number of solutions provided will dictate how many games are played.

+    $ java -jar target/hangman-1.0-standalone.jar -s house,cards

+The incovation above will play two games, one for "house" and one for "cards".
+The flags are...

+* "-h" or "--help" will provide usage information
+* "-d" or "--dictionary" let you set the path to the word dictionary
+* "-n" or "--number" allows you to specify the number of games to play
+* "-s" or "--solutions" lets you provide a comma separated list of solutions

+If no solutions are provided, a random set of solutions will be selected from the dictionary file.

 You may also run the test suite with Leiningen's "test" target.
 In addition to testing the provided functions, it will run through